-Cost: $130 for a Crossfit monthly membership
+Cost: about $150 for a Crossfit monthly membership

 For Cavill’s role as the man of steel in “Batman v Superman: Dawn of Justice,” his trainer Michael Blevins used a combination of Olympic weightlifting and circuit training to get Cavill in Superman shape, according to Muscle and Fitness magazine.